Craigware/Craigware/README.md

 # 👑 About me
-Hey there, my name is Craig Johnson, and I am in love with software development...
-Programming in general really.
-I started coding in middle school, creating Minecraft minigames with a language called SkriptLang.
-That led me to grow an interest in game design and front end development.
-These two hobbies really sparked my enthusiasm for coding.
-They combined both my creative hobby of art and logical hobby of coding, and so I fell in love.
+Hey there, I'm Craig.
+I started coding in middle school with a scripting language called Skript for Minecraft.
+At the time I didn't even know what programming was, I was just writing text that made Minecraft act how I wanted it to.
+I really enjoyed this experience and got into game development, and game development opened the doors to all other forms of software for me.

 ## 🍒 What I want to learn in 2024
 - [ ] ASP.NET